Edit-Mr/Fastro/README.md

 ├── backend/    # Fastify
 ```

-if you only want to use one of them, kust simply delete the other folder, and move all files to the root.
+if you only want to use one of them, just simply delete the other folder, and move all files to the root.

 ## Development